giantsol/Blue-Diary/README.md

 },
 ```

-Build the app again, and run `flutter run` from console or press `Run` button from Android Studio.
+Build the app again, and press `Run` button from Android Studio.

+If you still can't run it, please leave <a href="#feedback">Feedback</a>!

 ## Architecture